Frank-Pechar/js-project-planner/README.md

 - Classes and prototypal inheritance
 - Cloning and re-creating DOM elements to remove event listeners

-Side exercises performed while coding this app but not included in this app included using:
+Side exercises performed while coding this app but not included in it:

 - Dynamic script creation
 - Timers and intervals